RobertPastor/sonar-issue-resolver-plugin/README.md

 The solution shall provide following main services:

-1. 1)An export service shall export (in a readable format) issues that are satisfying some &quot;status&quot; conditions.
+ 1)An export service shall export (in a readable format) issues that are satisfying some &quot;status&quot; conditions.
-2. 2)An import service shall import issues data from a file, identify the subset of those that are matching issues in the target project branch in order to synchronise the target issues.
+ 2)An import service shall import issues data from a file, identify the subset of those that are matching issues in the target project branch in order to synchronise the target issues.
-3. 3)An update service shall synchronise issues in a target project branch from matching issues in a source project branch.
+ 3)An update service shall synchronise issues in a target project branch from matching issues in a source project branch.

-1.
-  1. 4.1Export Service
+  1. 4.1 Export Service

 This is a read-only feature.
 The user must have browse permissions on the project branch.

-1.
-  1.
-    1. 4.1.1Export Service Data Flow
+    1. 4.1.1 Export Service Data Flow

 The following figure shows the data flow of the export service.

 Figure 3: Export Service Data Flow

-1.
-  1.
-    1. 4.1.2Export Service Requirements
+    1. 4.1.2 Export Service Requirements

 SONAR-EXPORT-SERVICE-001